strath-ace/smart-ml/NN+GP_IntelligentControl/README.md

-# Hybrid Neural Network-GeneticProgramming Intelligent Control Approach
+# Hybrid Neural Network-Genetic Programming Intelligent Control Approach

 This software has been released under the MPL-2.0 and LGPL-3.0 licenses.
 It includes source code from DEAP(https://github.com/deap/deap) which is released under the LGPL-3.0 license.